Rehoboth, Massachusetts: Education

+During Kelley's tenure as band director, the band's travels, equipment and events were supported by the Friends of D-R Marching Band, a nonprofit run by parents that conducted fundraising efforts throughout the year.
+In 2016, the Friends of the D-R Marching Band came under fire after tax returns from 2014 did not match invoices and expense documentation for that year.
+Fundraising efforts are currently conducted by DRMB Boosters, a 501(c)3 nonprofit organization run by volunteers that have close ties to the marching band's members.
+The DRMB Boosters offers more transparency in its fundraising and spending of revenue than its predecessor.

+As of 2025, the DRMB consists of about 60 members across its band and color guard.

 The school district has a cooperative agreement with Bristol Plymouth Regional Technical School for those high school students wishing to attend a vocational-technical school.
 Rehoboth students may also elect to attend Bristol County Agricultural High School in Dighton.

 Rehoboth has two private elementary schools: Cedar Brook School, a Seventh-day Adventist school serving students from grades Pre-K–10; and the Pinecroft School serving students from K–5.